-The City Water Utility is a resilient and robust system that is maintained in a state of good repair.
+The City Wastewater Utility is a resilient and robust system that is maintained in a state of good repair.
 Pumping and treatment facilities have backup equipment to ensure continuous service delivery when equipment breaks down.
-Where possible, the watermains are interconnected to maintain flow and pressure during peak demand and to meet fire flow requirements.
-Interconnection also minimizes the impacts to customers in the event of pipe breaks.

-The condition of water infrastructure is fair-to-good depending on the asset component, except for water meters, which are nearing the end of their service life and are scheduled for replacement within 10 years.
-The water system currently has \$19 million worth of assets with less than 20 percent of their remaining service life.
+The condition of the wastewater infrastructure is fair-to-good depending on the asset component.
+The wastewater system currently has \$43 million worth of assets with less than 20 percent of their service life remaining (see figure below).

 These older assets may be at higher risk of failure and require more maintenance and condition assessment.
-Over the next 20 years the water system will age and the value of those assets with less than 20% service life remaining will increase to \$74 million or about 14% of the total system value.
+Over the next 20 years the water system will age and the value of those assets with less than 20% service life remaining will increase to \$72 million or about 8% of the total system value.
 Projected renewal investment increases with time to achieve more sustainable levels by 2035.